 # Re-Insurance Pool

-A deposit pool where the holder of RPL tokens can deposit their RPL for use by the rocket pool network to earn an APY.
+A deposit pool where the holder of RPL tokens can deposit their RPL for use by the Rocket pool network to earn APY.
 The collective supply of RPL deposited into this pool will act as a second layer of insurance to reimburse regular uses whose initial ETH deposit may have been lost due to a minipool exiting with less than the sum of 16ETH plus any RPL insurance held by the node operator.
-(Note not operational during initial launch)

 # rETH (Rocket Pool Staking Deposit Token)